Nivalyx/osu-wiki/wiki/Beatmap/Packs/en.md

 F2 - Rohi Pack.zip
 ```

 `F2` indicates that it is the second beatmap pack available under the Featured Artist category, while `Rohi Pack` refers to the pack's name shown on the [beatmap pack listing](https://osu.ppy.sh/beatmaps/packs/F2).
-In particular, this pack exclusively features maps of [Rohi](https://osu.ppy.sh/beatmaps/artists/82)'s licensed songs.
+In particular, this pack exclusively features maps of licensed songs from [Rohi](https://osu.ppy.sh/beatmaps/artists/82).

 Certain beatmap packs, especially in the Standard category, are also numbered by upload order.
 For example, [osu!
 Beatmap Pack #1000](https://osu.ppy.sh/beatmaps/packs/S1000) (pack `S1000`) is the 1,000th pack containing [Ranked](/wiki/Beatmap/Category#ranked) and [Approved](/wiki/Beatmap/Category#approved) beatmaps for the [osu! game mode](/wiki/Game_mode/osu!).